 The Panama Papers scandal can be taken as further evidence of the declining relevance of the nation state, at least for the rich.
-Money, the communication medium of the economy, cannot be held within national borders.
+Money, the communication medium of the economy, cannot be held within national or geographic borders.
 Individuals and corporations will shelter their income through tax inversion, offshore shell companies, and any other means possible.
 This is what happens with functional differentiation, and the top 1% have the means to take advantage of these options.
-As long as these moves are legal or sort of legal, appeals to patriotism will be unpersuasive.
+As long as these moves are legal or sort of legal, appeals to patriotism or morality will be unpersuasive.

 The global economy is an autopoietic function system, and it cannot be controlled by governments.
 It will adapt to any legislation designed to prevent tax inversion or tax sheltering.
-The effort to stop this trend is kind of like the “war on drugs” or a war on cockroaches.
+The effort to stop this trend is kind of like the “war on drugs” or a war on cockroaches or mosquitos.
 These wars cannot be won because the opponents are too adaptable.

 Print technology, the first mass media, facilitated the formation of nations, and the Internet is now undermining nationalism.
 As Luhmann writes,

 Printing and school instruction on the basis of printed texts required language to be standardized.
 Since the sixteenth century, national languages had been developing, which were soon to become tools of political nationalization and increasingly replaced Latin as the language of knowledge transfer (Theory of Society, vol 1, 176)